johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments.md

 ---
-title: "Permissioning Azure Pipelines with Bicep and Role Assignments"
+title: "Permissioning Azure Pipelines with Bicep and Azure RBAC Role Assignments"
 authors: johnnyreilly
 tags: [Role Assignments, Bicep, Azure DevOps, Azure Pipelines]
 image: blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/permissioning-azure-pipelines-with-bicep-and-role-assignments.png
 hide_table_of_contents: false
 ---
-We want to test our newly deployed Azure resources in the context of an Azure Pipeline.
-We'll permission our Azure Pipeline to access these resources using role assignments.
-Finally we'll write a dotnet test that runs in the context of the pipeline and makes use of those role assignments.
+How can we deploy resources to Azure, and then run an integration test through them in the context of an Azure Pipeline?
+This post will show how to do this by permissioning our Azure Pipeline to access these resources using Azure RBAC role assignments.
+It will also demonstrate a dotnet test that runs in the context of the pipeline and makes use of those role assignments.

-We're following this approach as an alternative to exporting connection strings, as these can be viewed in the Azure Portal; which may be an security issue if you have many people who are able to access the portal and view outputs.
+We're following this approach as an alternative to [exporting connection strings](./2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md), as these can be viewed in the Azure Portal; which may be an security issue if you have many people who are able to access the portal and view outputs.

 ![title image reading "Permissioning Azure Pipelines with Bicep and Role Assignments" and some Azure logos](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/permissioning-azure-pipelines-with-bicep-and-role-assignments.png)

-There's a number of things we need to have set up before we can actually get deploying:
+There's a number of steps to this:

-- Add Event Hubs to your subscription
+- Add Event Hubs to our Azure subscription
-- Permission your service connection / service principal
+- Permission our service connection / service principal
+- Deploy to Azure with Bicep
+- Write an integration test
+- Write a pipeline to bring it all together

 ## Add Event Hubs to your subscription